Frankdiazw/Credit_Risk_Analysis/README.md

 The balanced accuracy score is 100%.
 The high_risk precision is about 100% with 100% sensitivity which makes a F1 of 100% .
 Due to the high number of the low_risk population, its precision is 100% with a sensitivity of 100%.

 ## Summary
+For the analysis that was made, several methods were used on the imbalanced data appointing whether the customer was a high risk or a low risk for a loan.
+We can see that the over-sampling and under-sampling methods showed very naive results towards the imbalanced data (See Figures 1,2 and 3).
+Now if we see Figures 4 and 5 which are the Ensemble methods used, we can see a balance between recall and precision (This is what we are looking for an analysis like this one).
+However, between the two Ensemble methods the Easy Ensemble Classifier showed a more balanced stats.

+In conclusion it is recommended to use the **EasyEnsembleClassifier** method towards the credit risk dataset to predict if the customer is a high risk or not.